the-gigi/auto-web-login/README.md

 Go to [Tampermonkey.net](https://www.tampermonkey.net/) and follow the instructions to install the browser extension.

-### Step 2: Install the auto_aws_sso_login.js script 📜
+### Step 2: Install the auto_web_login.js script 📜

 With Tampermonkey installed, adding the auto-aws-sso-login script is a breeze:

-- Copy the [auto_aws_sso_login.js](auto_aws_sso_login.js) user script
+- Copy the [auto_web_login.js](auto_web_login.js) user script
 - Click on the Tampermonkey icon in your browser, and select “Create a new script...”
 - Delete any content in the new script template.
-- Paste the copied auto-aws-sso-login script.
+- Paste the copy auto-web-login script.
 - Feel free to make any modifications you like
 - Save the script by clicking File > Save or pressing Cmd/Ctrl + S.
 - Voilà!
 You're all set.

 Step 3: Let's close that last tab 🍏

 Guess what? modern paranoid browsers won't let a script close a window/tab it didn't open.
-Boooooo 👎
+Boooo 👎
-How lame is that?
-I guess like 8/10? oh, it was a rhetorical question... never mind...

 Just kidding 🤡.
 If malicious scripts could close windows and tabs left and right (see what I did there?) it could wreak havoc on the user experience.

 Anyway, if we can't close the tab from inside the browser, let's close it from outside the browser.
 I'm on a Mac, so I'll use AppleScript.
 This will require executing some Javascript against Chrome